overiit/hosts_redirect/README.md

 **Disclaimer:**

-I was bored, hate searchbar recommendations and prever not to type full domains if the recommendation from my browser is too specific. idk what I am doing honestly. but it works \o/
+I was bored, hate searchbar recommendations and prefer not to type full domains if the recommendation from my browser is too specific. idk what I am doing honestly. but it works \o/

 **Default Port**: 7813